alanng10/Malaysia/Docue/a.md

 The center is any center.

-Terra word is applicable to any titan, any entire, any plane, any land, any center.
+Terra word is applicable to any titan, any entire, any park, any plane, any land, any center.

 Terra meaning is not tagged with the existence of specific human race.